 Research has shown that babies will normally drain our breasts one or more times each day, but they don’t drain them at every feed.
-On average, babies take only 67% of the available milk.
+One of the breastfeeding basics to keep in mind: on average, babies take only 67% of the available milk.
 That means babies typically stop feeding when they’ve reached satiety, not because our breast is “empty.”
 Keep in mind that if you're pumping shortly after a feed, what you see in the bottle is “dessert,” not a full meal.
-Baby already received that full meal at the breast so a pump output of an ounce or less is completely normal and to be expected.
+Baby already received that full meal when breastfed so a pump output of an ounce or less is completely normal and to be expected.

 We know that drained breasts make milk faster and full breasts make milk slower.
-Since babies don’t always drain the breast at every feed, you have the capacity to increase your milk production by putting in more orders at the “breastaurant.”
+Since babies don’t always drain the breast at every feed, you can increase your milk production by putting in more orders at the “breastaurant.”
+So how to increase breast milk naturally at home?
 That may mean nursing more often (cue-based feeds both day and night), pumping/using your hands while pumping, or hand expressing after feeds to increase milk production.